laurensharwood/emLab-CRS/README.md

 - functions to run:
  1) AT_diff_barchart() -- run cell as is to see all vegetation indices.
 Can see individual plot IDs and which group they fall into for each critical seasonal window
  2) AT_diff_TS() -- only change FieldID above ##### line, keep quotes.
- 3) display_plots() -- change grid number, can remove/add back vegetation indices from list.
-NI and ES have different options of VIs to choose from
+ 3) display_plots() -- change grid number, can remove/add back vegetation indices from list

 # 2016-2019 time series of vegetation indices to identify cover crops (CC) and crop residue (CR) on ASA plots (treatment) vs Test plots (control):